Maine Gun Rights Guide for Medical Cannabis Patients

 - Private property when forbidden by the property owner

-- Establishments licensed for on-premises consumption of liquor, if the establishment has posted signs banning guns on their premises.
-Note that even if there is no posted prohibition, it is illegal to carry on these premises while under the influence of intoxicating liquor or drugs.
+- Establishments licensed for on-premises consumption of liquor if the establishment has posted signs banning guns on their premises.
+Note that even if there is no posted prohibition, carrying on these premises while under the influence of intoxicating liquor or drugs is illegal.

 - Any hotel, lodging house, or campground when prohibited by the innkeeper or campground owner

 - Wildlife sanctuaries

 - Baxter State Park [Park Rules]

 - Any location where carrying a firearm is forbidden by federal law or state law or regulation